-We may occasionally share personal data with trusted third parties to help us deliver efficient and quality services.
+We may occasionally share personal data with trusted third parties to help us deliver efficient, safe and quality services.
 These recipients are contractually bound to safeguard the data we entrust to them.

-- Do we transfer your personal data outside the European Economic Area?
+- Do we transfer your personal data outside of Malaysia?